-\Attendance: 3,504 students and staff (2017-2020) Grant ended in 2019-2020 academic year bags available for free to all students and provides each residence hall with a supply to have available for students to take and use as desired.
+Medication Disposal - The Office of Wellness Education takes a proactive approach to reducing prescription medication misuse on campus.
+The Office has made medication disposal bags available for free to all students/faculty and staff and provides each residence hall with a supply to have available for students to take and use as desired.
 Students are informed of the need to dispose of unused medications by using the safe disposal bags, which contain materials that will render medication inert and can be safely disposed of in any garbage bin.
+An educational flyer is also distributed with disposal bags.